OnionBrowser/OnionBrowser/README.md

 - Optional sending of Do-Not-Track header on all requests

+- Disables 3rd party keyboards by default with option to enable

 - Integrated [1Password button](https://github.com/AgileBits/onepassword-app-extension)
   to autofill website logins, passwords, credit card numbers, etc.; requires the 1Password iOS app to be installed (and is not enabled if not installed)